sagroskin/protoc-gen-pojo/README.md

 # protoc-gen-pojo

-A protoc plugin for generating Java POJO classes from Protobuffer files.
+A protoc plugin for generating Java POJO classes from Protobuf files.

 ## Getting Started